craigerskine/pxl.media/content/games/the-legend-of-legacy.md

 ---
-title: The Legend of Legacy
+title: 'The Legend of Legacy'
 platform: 3ds
 genre:
   - rpg